nspaqi/analog-clock/README.md

 getSeconds(): Gets the current seconds.

 #### 2. Calculate Rotation Degrees
-The code calculates the rotation angle for each clock hand (hour, minute, and second) based on the current time:
+The code calculates the rotation angle for each clock hand (hour, minute and second) based on the current time:

 Hour Hand: